spatialos/gdk-for-unity/docs/content/gameobject/reading-and-writing-component-data.md

 -----

-## GameObject: Reading and writing SpatialOS component field data
+## GameObject: Reading and writing SpatialOS component property data

 SpatialOS schema defines what objects in your game interact with SpatialOS.
 Find out about [what schema does](https://docs.improbable.io/reference/latest/shared/glossary#schema) and how to implement schema via the [schemalang reference](https://docs.improbable.io/reference/latest/shared/schema/reference) in the SpatialOS documentation.

-We provide code-generated Reader and Writer interfaces for interacting with SpatialOS component fields.
+We provide code-generated Reader and Writer interfaces for interacting with SpatialOS component [properties](https://docs.improbable.io/reference/latest/shared/glossary#property).

-For every component defined in SpatialOS schema, we automatically generate a pair of Reader and Writer interfaces within:
+For every component defined in SpatialOS schema, we generate a pair of Reader and Writer interfaces within:

 * `Generated.<namespace of schema component>.<component name>.Requirables.Reader`
 * `Generated.<namespace of schema component>.<component name>.Requirables.Writer`

-(Where `<example content>` is the name of relevant component, without the angle brackets.)

-You can access Reader and Writer interfaces by declaring a field with a type corresponding to a SpatialOS component in your MonoBehaviour and decorating the field with the `[Require]` attribute.
-The fields are automatically populated as soon as certain requirements are met or assume `null` otherwise.
+You can access Reader and Writer interfaces by declaring a field in your MonoBehaviour and decorating it with the `[Require]` attribute. `[Require]` fields are automatically injected and removed based on certain requirements:

-* `Readers` are injected as soon a component is added to your SpatialOS entity on a worker giving you read-only access to the component.
+* `Readers` are injected as long as a component is present on a worker giving you read-access over the component.
-* `Writers` are injected as soon as a worker gains write authority over a component.
+* `Writers` are injected as long as a worker has write authority over a component.

-Every Writer is also a Reader of the same component, so anything you can do with a Reader, you can do with a Writer too.
+Every Writer is also a Reader of the same component, so any functionality provided by a Reader is available on a Writer too.

 **Example schema component `Health`**